aKqir24/pywal-mpv-modernx/README.md

 ![img](preview.png)

 ## Installation
+> [!warning]
+> I have not tested this on windows and macos, also on windows `pywal` does not have specific way to be installed other than `pip` itself.
+Which means pywal's cache folder path is still not known.

 - __On windows__
 <br> Locate your MPV folder.
 It is typically located at `\%APPDATA%\mpv\`, then copy the contents in it.
-> [!warning]
-> I have not tested this on windows, and currently windows does not have specific ways to install `pywal` other than `pip` itself.
-Which means pywal's cache folder path is still not known.

 - __On Linux__
 Locate the `$HOME/.config` and put the contents of this file there and install [Material-Design-Iconic-Font.ttf](https://zavoloklom.github.io/material-design-iconic-font/) my copying it in the `$HOME/.fonts/` or if you have git installed then: